Open & closing dates

 Pay scale & grade

 Term - 13 Months

 Vero Beach, FL

 You too can make a difference in our world.
 The work of the U.S. Fish and Wildlife Service is meaningful and varied.
 Want to know more about what it is like to work for us?
 Click here to watch short podcasts entitled Meet Your New Bossand Diversity is our Strength.

 This position is part of the South Florida Ecological Services Field Office.
-As a Fish and Wildlife Biologist you will be responsible for Fish and Wildlife Biologist duties within the South Florida Ecological Services Field Office in Vero Beach, Florida.
+As a Fish and Wildlife Biologist you will be responsible for conserving, protecting, and enhancing fish and wildlife and their habitats through consultation, cooperation and communication within the South Florida Ecological Services Field Office in Vero Beach, Florida.